akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 The hall went silent.

-Matilda's stomach dropped.
+Matilda’s stomach dropped.

 "I grant to Beatrice the daughter of Harold 'Red Wolf' of Stanwey—"

 The Queen rose quickly. "—this fine goose alive and a larder to fill his hall, as the king in his mercy intends.
 Let it be recorded."

-She turns to the clerk, dictating: "Item: the goose of the daughter of Harold Red-Wolf is spared by the king's grace.
-Item: a larder shall be sent to Stanwey to honour Harold Red-Wolf's service.
+She turns to the clerk, dictating: "Item: the goose of the daughter of Harold Red-Wolf is spared by the king’s grace.
+Item: a larder shall be sent to Stanwey to honour Harold Red-Wolf’s service.
 Item: the king shall visit Stanwey within the fortnight to hear the tale of the Severn told anew."

 Henry was pleased.
 "Yes, yes.
 Write it."

 The Queen turned warmly to Beatrice.
 "Go home, young lady, and take your goose.
-The king's word is given."
+The king’s word is given."

-As Beatrice turned gratefully to leave, her knees feeling a little weak, the King's eyes narrowed seeing Sir Guy leaning by the door, goblet in hand.
+As Beatrice turned gratefully to leave, her knees feeling a little weak, the King’s eyes narrowed seeing Sir Guy leaning by the door, goblet in hand.

 “And you, de Montfort, the door will hold up well enough without you!
 If the daughter of a Red-Wolf can walk five miles with a goose, a knight of my guard can surely find some honest work to do before sunset.”